clafrance/pandas/README.md

-# Pandas Script
+# Jupyter Notebook Script

-Panda Script analyzing the data from fantasy game Heroes of Pymoli.
+Analyze the data from fantasy game Heroes of Pymoli.
 It will generate a report that breaks down the game's purchasing data into meaningful insights, such as:

 ### Player Count
   * Total Number of Players